anoma/anoma/docs/src/explore/design/ledger/front-running.md

 is halted.

 ### Encrypting a transaction
-The key used to encrypt transactions for the current is created from the result of a protocol run by the validators during the previous epoch and posted onto the blockchain.
+The key used to encrypt transactions for the current epoch is created from the result of a protocol run by the validators during the previous epoch and posted onto the blockchain.
 The process for doing this is described in the chapter on [Distributed key generation](../dkg.md).